CESNET/CzechLight-br2-external/README.md

 WARNING: Buildroot is fragile.
 It is *not* safe to perform incremental builds after changing an "important" setting.
 Please check their manual for details.

+### Hack: parallel build

-Using `ccache` might help, but a significant time is wasted in `configure` steps which are not parallelized :( as of October 2017.
+A significant amount of time is wasted in `configure` steps which are not parallelized :( as of November 2017.
-This can be hacked by patching Buildroot's top-level `Makefile`, but note that one cannot easily debug stuff afterwards:
+This can be hacked by patching Buildroot's top-level `Makefile`, but note that one cannot easily debug stuff afterwards.

 ```diff
 diff --git a/Makefile b/Makefile